FuelLabs/fuels-ts/.changeset/wicked-gifts-drive.md

 "fuels": patch
 ---

-feat!: add a non-blocking call for deploy contract
+feat: add a non-blocking call for deploy contract